kellywyrick/real_time_retail_feedback_intelligence/README.md

 # Real-Time Retail Feedback Intelligence

-A portfolio-ready GenAI project that turns fashion retail reviews into structured, actionable customer intelligence.
+A GenAI project that turns fashion retail reviews into structured, actionable customer intelligence.

-The original work lived in a Colab notebook.
-This repo turns it into something a hiring manager can run, inspect, and discuss: reusable Python modules, a command-line pipeline, prompt templates, offline demo mode, optional OpenAI execution, tests, CI, and a concise business case.

 ## What It Does